 A side hustle is a way to make extra money outside your 9 to 5 job.
-For many people, it is not just about getting supplemental income, it is also about building a business that they really love and also about giving themselves the option of quitting their job eventually.
+For many of you, it is not just about getting more income, it is also about building a business that you really love and also about giving yourself the option of quitting your job eventually.

 First, it protects you financially in case you lose your job.
 No jobs are safe in this day and age.